Algolia ×

 Client Library

-A single <script> tag loaded in Webflow.
-Reads HTML data-* attributes, queries Algolia, renders results, and handles filtering, searching, pagination, and active tags.
+A single <script> tag in Webflow.
+Reads HTML data-* attributes, queries Algolia, and renders results.
+Powers both filtering (Feature A) and federated search with autosuggest (Feature B).

 Prerequisites